AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-salesforce/workfront-for-salesforce-overview.md

 * We support both the Salesforce Classic and Lightning Experience frameworks.&nbsp;
 * Items can be created only from Salesforce in to Workfront.
 * You can view some information about the Workfront items in Salesforce.

   This information cannot be customized.

-  For a list of Workfront fields that you can view from Salesforce, see the [Submit Adobe Workfront requests from Salesforce objects](../../workfront-integrations-and-apps/using-workfront-with-salesforce/submit-workfront-requests-from-salesforce-objects.md) section in [Submit Adobe Workfront requests from Salesforce objects](../../workfront-integrations-and-apps/using-workfront-with-salesforce/submit-workfront-requests-from-salesforce-objects.md)&nbsp; and the [Create Adobe Workfront projects from Salesforce objects](../../workfront-integrations-and-apps/using-workfront-with-salesforce/create-wf-projects-from-salesforce-objects.md) section in [Create Adobe Workfront projects from Salesforce objects](../../workfront-integrations-and-apps/using-workfront-with-salesforce/create-wf-projects-from-salesforce-objects.md).
+  For a list of Workfront fields that you can view from Salesforce, see  [Submit Adobe Workfront requests from Salesforce objects](../../workfront-integrations-and-apps/using-workfront-with-salesforce/submit-workfront-requests-from-salesforce-objects.md)&nbsp; and [Create Adobe Workfront projects from Salesforce objects](../../workfront-integrations-and-apps/using-workfront-with-salesforce/create-wf-projects-from-salesforce-objects.md).

 * You can directly Go to the Salesforce items from Workfront.

   You cannot view any information about the Salesforce items in Workfront, but you have a link to the Salesforce item from Workfront to review it in Salesforce.
 * Updating fields on one item in one application does not update any information on linked items in the other application.